Hosted Phone System: Features, Benefits, Pros & Cons

 what is a hosted phone system - features, benefits, pros and cons

-A hosted phone system or cloud phone system is a business phone setup that works via an internet connection and is hosted in the cloud by a third-party vendor.
+A hosted phone system or cloud phone system is a business phone setup that works via an internet connection and is hosted off-site in the cloud by a third-party vendor.
 Compared to old-school traditional phone systems that require your own server and equipment on site, a hosted phone system can save your business money in maintenance and equipment costs.

-There are two main types of hosted phone systems:
+There are two main types of hosted phone systems: cloud PBX and SIP trunking.

 Cloud-hosted phone system